 Why I Write Children’s Books

-When I was ten and people asked me what I wanted to be when I grew up, I replied confidently, “Writer-detective-vet-artist.”
+When I was ten and adults asked me what I wanted to be when I grew up, I said, “Writer-detective-veterinarian-artist.”
 Secretly, I really wanted to be a ballet dancer.
-But I lived in the country, where dance lessons might as well have been held on the moon, and I was stiffer than “forty boards,” as my mother joked.
+But I lived in the country, where dance classes might as well have been held on the moon.

-While other kids played kickball and baseball, I slopped hogs and swatted gnats in our hot, buggy garden.
-I hiked in our woods and could name every bird by its song and every tree by its bark, yet I was feverishly jealous of my town cousins, who didn’t have to slop hogs and who had sidewalks to ride their bikes on.
+While other kids played kickball and softball in the summer, I slopped hogs and swatted gnats in our hot garden.
+I hiked in our woods and could name every bird by its song and every tree by its bark, yet I was feverishly jealous of my town cousins, who had sidewalks to ride their bikes on.

-Out of desperation, I wrote my first book at age seven.
-I had read all the books on the second-grade shelves in our tiny school library.
-One day on the bus ride home, I took out a sheet of paper and wrote the immortal sentence, “It was dark.”
+I wrote my first book at age seven.
+I’d read all the books on the second-grade shelf in our tiny school library.
+One day on the bus home, I took out a sheet of notebook paper and wrote the immortal sentence, “It was dark.”
 My career as a writer was launched.

 Like Trixie Belden, I craved to be in a club with a close band of friends.
-I began a zillion clubs, electing myself president, with one or two members who were forever defecting because they said I was bossy.
-(I was not!)
-The mysteries I made up for my cousins were ridiculously transparent.
+I began a zillion clubs, electing myself president, with one or two members who were forever defecting because they claimed I was bossy.
+The mysteries I made up for us to solve were ridiculous.
 It was tough running a detective agency in the sticks!
-As time passed, I realized I couldn’t stand the sight of blood, so I couldn’t be a vet.
-Detectives kept late hours on stake-outs and I needed my beauty sleep.
-Art was okay, but I liked writing best.
+As time passed, I realized I couldn’t stand the sight of blood, so that ruled out being a veterinarian.
+Detectives kept late hours on stake-outs and I couldn’t stay awake past nine o’clock.
+Art was okay, but liked writing best.

 When I was a teenager, I thought about becoming a writer of children’s books but believed all children’s writers were dead.
-I was still frequenting the children’s room in our public library, drawing dirty looks from kids who thought I should be in my own section of the library.
+I was still roaming the children’s room of the public library, drawing glares from kids who thought I should be in the grown-up section.
 My high school English teacher assured me that not only were children’s books written by living people, but I could do it, too.

 And so I did, because I loved children’s stories and because my relatives told my mother I wouldn’t amount to anything.
-This prediction sprang from the fact I couldn’t tie my shoes or roller skate until I was 12 (let them try roller skating in a field) and because I carried around a grubby stuffed elephant long past the age where I was okay to play with baby toys.
+This prediction sprang from the fact I couldn’t tie my shoes or ride a bike until I was 12 (this was before digital clocks and let them try to ride in a field).
+Also, because I carried around a stuffed elephant long past the age where it was okay.

-Today the stuffed elephant sits in my office.
-Ellsworth is a character in my series, Time Spies, and stars in her own blog.
-Not bad for a grubby stuffed animal.
+Today Ellsworth sits in my office.
+She’s been a character in many of my books.
+Not bad for an old stuffed animal.
 Like Ellsworth, I’ve lost some of my stuffing and my fur (hair) is thinner.
-But we showed ’em.
-I’ve written more than 100 books and I can tie my shoes!
+Yet I’ve written more than 150 books and I can finally tie my shoes!